Emmanuelsam1/alx-zero_day/README.md

-Manchester city is tghe best club in the world
+Manchester city is the best club in the world.